-There are two possible avenues to obtain further possibility results by weakening the aggregation requirements with respect to either the outcome decision or the decision criteria.
-By itself, the former is ineffective: requiring majority voting on the decision is without loss of generality in the monotone case under no veto power on the decision criteria (cf. Proposition 1 below).
-By contrast, dropping the no veto requirement on the aggregation of the criteria leads to new possibilities as illustrated in the introductory example (note that the example displays two-sided justification constraints).
-Our second set of results (Theorems 2 and 3) characterize the monotone justification constraints that enable justification of more general aggregation procedures on the decision.
-Specifically, we consider aggregation with no veto on the decision and non-dictatorial aggregation.
+There are two possible avenues to obtain further possibility results by weakening the aggregation requirements with respect to either the decision or the criteria.
+Under monotonicity, dropping the restriction to majority rule for the decision does not help if we still require no veto on the criteria: it is still necessary and sufficient that the justification constraints be one-sided (cf. Proposition 1 below).
+By contrast, dropping the no veto requirement on the aggregation of the criteria leads to new possibilities as illustrated in the introductory example.6 Our second result (Theorem 2) characterizes the monotone justification constraints that, allowing vetoes on the criteria, enable justification of various aggregation procedures on the decision.
+Specifically, we consider aggregation on the decision without veto and without dictators.

 As a further illustration of the justification perspective developed in this paper, consider the following re-interpretation of our introductory example.
 An editor of an academic journal wants to justify the publication decision in case of a particular submitted work.
 The editor asks three referees to evaluate the paper according to the criteria of correctness of results (c_1) and originality of ideas (c_2) , and to give a publication recommendation (d).
 In this context, one would probably consider correctness of the results to be a necessary condition for a positive publication recommendation, i.e. $(\neg c_1 \rightarrow \neg d)$.
 Moreover, correctness and originality are arguably jointly sufficient for a positive decision, i.e. $(c_1 \land c_2 \rightarrow d)$.
-On the other hand, sometimes one may wish to recommend publication of correct results even if the ideas are not considered to be original, i.e. the judgment $c_1 \wedge \neg c_2$ would be considered to be consistent with either a positive and a negative publication recommendation.
+On the other hand, sometimes one may wish to recommend publication of correct results even if the ideas are not considered to be original, i.e. the judgment $c_1 \land \neg c_2$ would be considered to be consistent with either a positive and a negative publication recommendation.
 The example is formally equivalent to the example underlying Table 2.
-Note in particular that the justification constraints are not one-sided since some evaluations of the criteria force a positive publication decision while others force a negative decision.
-By the results established here, an outcome decision based on majority voting on the publication recommendations can be justified via an independent aggregation rule on the criteria, but all such aggregation rules entail veto power on at least one criterion for at least one agent.
-As in Table 2 above, an admissible rule emerges by taking majority voting on both the decision d and the first criterion c_1 (correctness of results), and to affirm the second criterion c_2 (originality of ideas) if and only if it is unanimously accepted.
-It follows from the methods developed here that this is in fact the only anonymous aggregation rule in the present example.
+Note in particular that the justification constraints are not one-sided since some evaluations of the criteria force a positive criteria).
+We also note that the existence of aggregation rules with no veto power often requires a sufficiently large number of individuals.